 Don't make assumptions

-Most of life's miseries come from making assumptions about other people.
+Most of our miseries come from making assumptions about other people.
 For example, that client you know who drove past you the other day and didn't wave back?
-They weren't ignoring you - they just didn't see you!
-Or that fellow freelancer who was supposed to call and never did - it's not because you did something wrong!
-You'll no doubt torture yourself over all sorts of assumptions like these.
-Stop it!
-Everyone is dancing to their own music and perceives things differently.
-To be happy in business you have to stop making assumptions and give people and situations a fighting chance.
-Always assume the best!
-And if the worst happens?
-It happens.
-Just don't waste precious time and energy inventing dramas or issues that don't exist.
+They weren't ignoring you – they didn't see you!
+Or that fellow freelancer who was supposed to call and never did – it's not because you did something wrong!

 Don't dwell on negativity